-FOR THE QUARTER RLY PERIOD ENDED JULY 29, 2023 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 1934 TION 13 OR 1 5(d) OF THE SECURITIES EXCHANGE ACT OF Commis ssion file number 000-51300 MIEZ I Washington (State or other jurisdiction of incorporation or organization) 91-1040022 (LR.S.
-Employer Identification No.) treet SW, Lynnworincipal executive off Registrant's telephone n number, including area code: (425) 551-1500 Indicate by check mark whether the registrant (1) has filed all report during the preceding 12 months (or for such shorter period that the requirements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electron Regulation S-T (§232.405 of this chapter) during the preceding 12 mag.
-No $\;\square$ Indicate by check mark whether the registrant is a large accelerated emerging growth company.
-See definition of "large accelerated file in Rule 12b-2 of the Exchange Act.
-Large accelerated filer □ Accelerated filer \boxtimes Non-accelerated filer Smaller reporting company \Box Emerging growth company □ If an emerging growth company, indicate by check mark if the regis or revised financial accounting standards provided pursuant to Secti Indicate by check mark whether the registrant is a shell company (as Securities registered pursuant to Section 12(b) of the Act: s defined in Rule 1 2b-2 of the Exchange Act). ☐ Yes ☒ No Title of each class Trading Symbol(s) Name of each exchange on which registered

-ZUMZ

-Nasdaq Global Select

-Common Stock
+FOR THE QUARTERLY PERIOD ENDED OCTOBER 28, 2023

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+Commission file number 000-51300

+ZUMIEZ INC.

+(Exact name of registrant as specified in its charter)

+Washington (State or other jurisdiction of incorporation or organization) 91-1040022 (I.R.S.
+Employer Identification No.)

+4001 204th Street SW, Lynnwood, WA 98036 (Address of principal executive offices) (Zip Code)

+Registrant's telephone number, including area code: (425) 551-1500

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See definition of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer Smaller reporting company

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). \Box Yes \boxtimes No Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock ZUMZ Nasdaq Global Select

-At August 31, 2023, there were 19,808,346 shares outstanding of common stock.
+At November 29, 2023, there were 19,834,032 shares outstanding of common stock.